-I think what has happened is this: Until the last year or so, we had on our website a page with the 100 titles on the Radcliffe list and highlighted those that had been challenged.
+I think what has happened is this: Until 2011 or so, we had on our website a page with the 100 titles on the Radcliffe list and highlighted those that had been challenged.
 But people didn’t read the fine print and thought all of them had been challenged.
 So, while Winnie-the-Pooh is listed as #22 on the list of classics, no challenges have been recorded.
 We have revised the page so that the list is presented showing only the challenged titles—still a lengthy list.
-To be fair, there is a blog post about possible reasons the Winnie the Pooh books might have been challenged, and more recently, a 2013 BuzzFeed Books article pointed to a blog post from 2012 with similar information, exploring problems the characters have encountered overseas.
+To be fair, there is a blog post from 2011 about possible reasons the Winnie the Pooh books might have been challenged, and more recently, a 2013 BuzzFeed Books article pointed to a blog post from 2012 with similar information, exploring problems the characters have encountered overseas.
 But these are not enough to push it into the “frequently challenged” zone.

 The point of using the Radcliffe list, of course, is to show how many of the “best” books have been challenged, which just reinforces this statement Judith Krug, inaugural director of our Office for Intellectual Freedom, made in marking the 25th anniversary of Banned Books Week: “People don’t challenge materials that don’t say something to the reader.
 If you look over the materials that have been challenged and banned over the years, they are the materials that speak to the condition of the human being, that try to illuminate the issues and concerns that affect human beings.
 They’re books that say something, and they’re books that have meaning to the reader.
 Innocuous materials are never challenged.” [“Marking 25 Years of Banned Books Week,” Curriculum Review 46, no. 1 (Sept.
 2006)].

 We have developed several pathfinders to researching reasons why books have been challenged and banned; see Why was this book banned? for one discussion.
 Additional resources appear on our page, Researching Banned and Challenged Books.